Weslake: Weslake Research and Development

 In the 1940s, Weslake set up his research company in Rye, and was contracted by Norton to work on improving gas flow on their Manx engine.
 He also designed the cylinder head for the overhead valve version of the BMC A-series engine that was used in the Morris Minor, the Mini, the BMC ADO16, the Austin Allegro and the Morris Marina and received royalties on each of these engines manufactured.
 He was also used as a consultant on the BMC B-series engine & BMC C-Series engine.
 Weslake acted as consultant to Facel Vega for the development of its new 4 cylinder engine to be used in its new Facellia model.
 The Rover Company employed Weslake to develop a new head for its 3-litre engine, the final development which was used in the Rover P4 110 and the Rover P5.
 Weslake would also work as a consultant with Chrysler, developing a wedge head combustion chamber for their RB engine which was first fitted as Stage II in 1963.
 In 1953, Weslake were given a patent for a unique layout of having valves provide a weak and rich mix to enable high compression ratios to be used without pre-ignition or pinking of the charge taking place.
-This was a precursor to Honda's CVCC engine which appeared in February 1971, five month's after the Weslake patent expired.
+This was a precursor to Honda's CVCC engine which appeared in February 1971, five months after the Weslake patent expired.